ncase/anxiety/scenes/act1.md

 {{/if}}

 {{if _.seppuku}}
-b: Just bring a textbook to study while you're there.
+b: Just bring your laptop so you can do some work.
 {{/if}}

 {{if _.whitebread}}